aadel112/WP-GooGoose/readme.txt

 Simply set it up in the settings tab, then add or edit an existing post/page, and notice that the editor will now have some new buttons.
 The basic one is the 'Googoosify' button.
 If you click that the post/page will display a 'MS Word' button below it that allows users to download the content to Microsoft Word.
 There are other buttons for headers, and footers, etc.

+If something doesn't look like it's working right, it's probably a good idea to add some content before using any if the googoose options.

 == Screenshots ==

 1. WP GooGoose in action